Businesses that are covered by the Money Laundering Regulations have to use a risk-based approach to prevent money laundering.

-These regulations came into force in July 2017 under the 4th EU Money Laundering Directive (4MLD) and decree that all businesses must asses the risk that they could be used for money laundering through an online risk assessment form.
+Since July 2017, under the 4th EU Money Laundering Directive (4MLD), all businesses must asses the risk that they could be used for money laundering through an online risk assessment form.
 We carry out these AML risk assessments for all our clients so they don’t have to.
 All we ask is that you are open and candid with us to help create an accurate reflection of your level of risk.

 When we fill in this form we can decide which areas of your business are at risk and put in place measures to prevent money laundering occurring by using what’s known as a ‘risk-based’ approach.